cosimameyer/cosimameyer.com/content/blog/2022-01-27-new-features-in-overviewr/index.en.md

 ---

-7. And, if you want as a bonus, we also updated our [package website](https://cosimameyer.github.io/overviewR/) using the [{preferably} theme](https://preferably.amirmasoudabdol.name/) ✨
+7. And, as a bonus, we also updated our [package website](https://cosimameyer.github.io/overviewR/) using the [{preferably} theme](https://preferably.amirmasoudabdol.name/) ✨

 [![small_image](/images/single-blog/overviewr-preferably.png)](https://cosimameyer.github.io/overviewR/)